aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

 ## Step 3: Update cdk.json

-In your cdk.json file, add the configuration for your identity providers
+In your cdk.json file, add the ID Provider and SecretName to the cdk.json file.

 like so: